Dead Rabbitts: Recent works, Line-up changes (2014–present)

-In November 2013, The Dead Rabbitts signed with Tragic Hero Records and announced that they will be releasing an album sometime in 2014.
+In November 2013, Dead Rabbitts signed with Tragic Hero Records and announced that they will be releasing an album sometime in 2014.
 In December, they began recording songs with Andrew Wade.
 On May 16, 2014, the band released their first single "My Only Regret" from their debut album Shapeshifter, which was released on July 1, 2014.
 This is the first and last album with the band's guitarist Alex Torres.
 On November 7, the band released a music video from their song "Deer in the Headlights".

 On January 24, 2017, the band released their first single "Dead Again" from their second studio album This Emptiness which will be released on April 14, 2017.
 Two days later after the album's release, guitarist Bobby Whitaker parted ways with the band.
 On June 13, 2017, the band released a remix version of their single "Dead Again" featuring rapper Whitney Peyton.

 In September 2019, the band posted in the studio with Cameron Mizell, and also announced TJ Bell was no longer part of the band.
-Mabbitt said "TJ Bell is no longer a member of The Dead Rabbitts but their door is always open to him."
+Mabbitt said "TJ Bell is no longer a member of Dead Rabbitts but their door is always open to him."
 On October 25, 2019, the band released a single titled "Dead by Daylight" on the same day the band also announced lineup changes, Erik Jensen as guitarist and Blake Bailey as drummer.
 On November 22, 2019, the band released the single "Gutter" with Whitney Peyton and Courtney LaPlante as guest vocals.
 On December 6, 2019, their second EP Break the Static was released.
 This is the band's first release without an official bassist since TJ Bell's departure in early 2019.

 In September 2020, former short-time rhythm guitarist August Cryns passed away.
 In mid-2020 to late 2021, the band released five songs including "Echo" and most recently "Acceptance" from their third album to be released in 2022.

 On January 23, 2022, the band announced their third album Rumination will be released on April 1, 2022.

 At their album release party, Colton Westerman joined on stage, playing bass.
 Soon after, he was announced as the band's new bassist.

+On June 21, 2024, the band released "Mistake" featuring Lauren Babic, the first single from the band's forthcoming Redefined EP, which will be released this fall via Judge & Jury Records, the record label and production company founded by producers Howard Benson and Neil Sanderson.
+The EP was cut by engineer Mike Plotnikoff at West Valley Recording Studios in Woodland Hills, California.

+On March 14, 2025, the band released their fourth studio album, Redefined.